nborsato/petitRADTRANS/docs/index.rst

 .. _contact: molliere@strw.leidenuniv.nl

-This documentation webpage currently contains an installation guide, a tutorial, and a first code documentation.
+This documentation webpage currently contains an installation guide, a tutorial, a first code documentation, and an implemented retrieval example for mock JWST emission and transmission spectra.

 .. toctree::
    :maxdepth: 2